How to fill out Greenhouse application forms: a complete field-by-field guide

 Demographic questions (gender, race/ethnicity, veteran status, disability)

-- They're completely optional.
-Every question has a "Decline to self-identify" option.
+- The questions are optional.
+Each one offers a "Decline to self-identify" option.

-- The hiring team does not see your individual answers.
-The data is aggregated for EEOC compliance and the company's internal DEI reporting.
+- Greenhouse states that the hiring team does not see individual answers during the candidate review process.
+The data is aggregated for EEOC reporting and the company's internal DEI analysis.

 A step-by-step process for a clean application